-When addressing the criterion, the applicant will:
+When addressing the criterion applicants will:

-- describe how your organisation's services, with the grant funding will be used in alignment with section 2.2 of this document (for example, phone outreach, face-to-face), and describe how these services will translate to effective service delivery in the coverage area you are seeking to service - describe your organisations approach to triaging, waitlist and referral processes (applicants should refer to requirements set out in section 12.6 of this document), demonstrate awareness of the demographics and local characteristics of the coverage area and how service delivery will be designed to meet the needs of people with disability living in the coverage area - explain how your organisation will engage with other advocacy support organisations within your region and/or state/territory to best maximise the use of resources and information dissemination to people with disability and provide the most appropriate support.
+- describe how your organisation's services, with the grant funding will be used in alignment with section 2.2 of this document.
+For example, phone outreach, face-to-face, and describe how these services will translate to effective service delivery in the coverage area you are seeking to service - describe your organisations approach to triaging, waitlist and referral processes (applicants should refer to requirements set out in section 12.6 of this document), demonstrate awareness of the demographics and local characteristics of the coverage area and how service delivery will be designed to meet the needs of people with disability living in the coverage area - demonstrate awareness of the demographics and local characteristics of the coverage area and how service delivery will be designed to meet the needs of people with disability living in the coverage area.

-In response to this criterion, you may consider attaching an Activity Work Plan that specifies the tasks, outputs, deliverables, performance measures and timelines at the end of the application form (Template 3 Activity Work Plan, provided at the end of the application form).
+In response to this criterion, you may consider attaching an Activity Work Plan (AWP) that specifies the tasks, outputs, deliverables, performance measures and timelines at the end of the application form (Template 3: Activity Work Plan).

-How to apply
+7. How to apply